 Our therapists have previous ABA experience and a degree or are pursuing an education related to our field.

 Prior to joining our team, all Sidekicks undergo background checks and reference checks.
 Staff receives clinical training, must attend two live trainings per year, and receive personalized training specific to the goals desired by individuals and parents.

 Sidekicks ABA – Our Promise

 Our promise is our commitment to our families.
 Our objective is to establish effective partnerships with families when setting goals.
 We place a high value on family needs.
 We provide a team approach to services, with timely and effective communication.
 Our therapists are experienced individuals who understand the importance of consistency with programming and scheduling.

 We will create custom programs to promote learning, growth, life skills, and independence.
 This is done through assessment, behavior intervention, direct therapy with an ABA Therapist, and training for family members.
-Each program is customized by a Board-Certified Behavior Analysts to meet the needs of the individual and their family.
+Each program is customized by a Board-Certified Behavior Analyst to meet the needs of the individual and their family.